lxms-development/security-notes/README.md

 #### Firefox Settings

-There are things that need to be adjusted.
-First is the default search engine.
-As explained in [this](#search-engine) section, Google isn't the best search engine to use.
-Click [here](./details/FIREFOX-SETTINGS.md) to see the recommended settings.
+Right out of the box, Firefox isn't set up correctly yet.
+Click [here](./details/FIREFOX-SETTINGS.md) to see all of the recommended settings for Firefox.

 #### Firefox extensions